 (1) Subject to the provisions of this section, lessee of a petroleum lease shall pay to the Crown royalty computed at the rate specified in the lease on the gross value of all crude petroleum, casinghead petroleum spirit, and natural gas produced or obtained from the land comprised in the lease.

-For the purpose of this subsection, the gross value of the products mentioned therein respectively shall be such gross value as from time to time at intervals of not less than 12 months is mutually agreed upon by the Minister and the lessee, or, in default of such agreement, is determined by reference to arbitration under the provisions of the Arbitration Act 1895.
+For the purpose of this subsection, the gross value of the products mentioned therein respectively shall be such gross value as from time to time at intervals of not less than 12 months is mutually agreed upon by the Minister and the lessee, or, in default of such agreement, is determined by reference to arbitration under the provisions of the Commercial Arbitration Act 2012.

 (2) Such royalty shall not be payable in respect of —